Women's International Bowling Congress: Past presidents

-WIBC Hall of Fame Inductees
+WIBC Hall of Fame inductees

-1974 - Georgia Veatch served for more than 25 years on the Women's International Bowling Congress's board of directors.
-She also served as president of the Windy City Women's Bowling Association and president and secretary of the Chicago Bowling Council.
+Georgia Veatch served for more than 25 years on the Women's International Bowling Congress's board of directors.
+She also served as president of the Windy City Women's Bowling Association, and as president and secretary of the Chicago Bowling Council.
 Veatch was inducted into the Women's International Bowling Congress's Hall of Fame in 1974 for "meritorious service to bowling".